cilium/cilium/Documentation/cmdref/cilium-agent.md

       --agent-labels stringSlice          Additional labels to identify this agent --allow-localhost string            Policy when to allow local stack to reach local endpoints { auto | always | policy }  (default "auto")
       --auto-ipv6-node-routes             Automatically adds IPv6 L3 routes to reach other nodes for non-overlay mode (--device) (BETA)
+      --autodetect-mtu                    Automatically determines the MTU that should be configured for endpoints based on existing system devices (default true)
       --bpf-root string                   Path to BPF filesystem
       --config string                     Configuration file (default "$HOME/ciliumd.yaml")
       --container-runtime stringSlice     Sets the container runtime(s) used by Cilium { containerd | crio | docker | none | auto } ( "auto" uses the container runtime found in the order: "docker", "containerd", "crio" ) (default [auto])